GoldOchsen666/Udacity_capstone_project/README.md

 ### Licensing and Acknowledgements

-Data and a few comments on how what to pay attention to were provided by Udacity.
+Data and a few comments on what to pay attention to were provided by Udacity.